keerthana0512/Particle-Swarm-Optimization-for-Predicting-Breast-Cancer/README.md

   - **Malignant (1):** Ductal Carcinoma, Lobular Carcinoma, Mucinous Carcinoma, Papillary Carcinoma
   - **Benign (0):** Adenosis, Fibroadenoma, Phyllodestumor, Tubular-adenoma

+## Published Paper
+A paper based on this project has been published in IEEE Xplore.
+You can access it.(https://ieeexplore.ieee.org/document/10060690).

 ## Usage
 To utilize this project, follow these steps:
 1. Clone the repository to your local machine.